 So, check out these few colors I would recommend for a monochromatic palette!

 On the other hand, here are a few of the colors I would recommend for a contrasting color palette!

 - OC-17 White Dove

-Remember to pair these with BM Chantilly Lace on the trims, moldings, and other decorative architectural features to let the color stand out!
+Good tip: You can definitely pair these with BM Chantilly Lace on the trims, moldings, and other decorative architectural features to really make the colors stand out!

 BM Kendall Charcoal Vs Similar Colors